Liam Manning: Lommel SK

-Staying within City Football Group, in July 2020 Manning was named head coach of Belgian First Division B club Lommel SK, where he led the previously bottom of the table side to a third-placed finish at the end of the 2020–21 season.
+Staying within City Football Group, in July 2020, Manning was named head coach of Belgian First Division B club Lommel SK, where he led the previously bottom of the table side to a third-placed finish at the end of the 2020–21 season.

 Milton Keynes Dons

 On 13 August 2021, Manning joined League One club Milton Keynes Dons.
 On 8 October 2021, after just eleven league games in charge, Manning was named EFL League One Manager of the Month for September 2021, a month in which he led the club to an unbeaten run of five league games achieving eleven points.
-He repeated the achievement just four months later, being named League One Manager of the Month for January 2022 after a similarly successful period.
+He repeated the achievement four months later, being named League One Manager of the Month for January 2022, after a similarly successful period.

 At the end of his first season, Manning had led the club to a third-place finish with 89 points and play-off qualification, having missed out on automatic promotion by a single point.
-The club however later failed to gain promotion via the play-offs, losing out to Wycome Wanderers over two semi-final legs.
+The club however later failed to gain promotion via the play-offs, losing out to Wycombe Wanderers over two semi-final legs.

-Following an awful start to the season that found his side in the relegation zone, Manning was sacked on 11 December 2022 having accumulated just fifteen points from twenty matches, six points from safety and only off the bottom on goal difference.
+Following a poor start to the season that found his side in the relegation zone, Manning was dismissed on 11 December 2022, having accumulated just fifteen points from twenty matches.

 Oxford United

-On 11 March 2023, Manning was appointed Head Coach of League One side Oxford United.
+On 11 March 2023, Manning was appointed head coach of League One side Oxford United.
+An impressive start to the following season for the club saw him lead his new club to four wins from five matches, and he was named League One Manager of the Month.
+Manning left the club in November 2023, after 29 games in charge with the club second in League One.

+Bristol City

+On 7 November 2023, Manning, together with his assistant Chris Hogg, departed Oxford United and joined EFL Championship club Bristol City as the head coach, signing a contract until June 2027.
+He was able to guide the club to a sixth place finish and Play-off qualification in the 2024–25 season, but were beaten 6–0 on aggregate by Sheffield United.

+Norwich City

+On 3 June 2025, Manning was appointed head coach of Norwich City, signing a four-year contract through to the summer of 2029.

+He was sacked on 8 November 2025 after a run of 3 draws and no wins from 11 matches, leaving the club 23rd in the league.
+His final game was a 1–2 loss at home to Leicester City, where Norwich conceded in stoppage time.